-A copy of the letter from the HBRAMA can be found here.
+A copy of the decision in The Bevilacqua Co., Inc. v.
+Lundberg, et al. can be found here.